If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

-If you are into specifics, you should know that I used both these Fiber services simultaneously at my home, only to compare and contrast them as per the choice of plans, speeds, pricing, and more.
-So let us not waste any more time and deep dive into the fiber-based specifics.
+I used these Fiber services simultaneously at home, only to compare and contrast them as per the choice of plans, speeds, pricing, reliability, and more.
+So let us not waste more time and deep dive into the fiber-based specifics.

 - Google Fiber Coverage